andreipopescufilimon/HyperLine-Robotics-Line-Follower-V3/README.md

 ## 🏆 **Performance & Upcoming Competitions**
 With these innovations, HyperLine Robotics V3 has achieved performance levels **comparable to heavier EDF-powered robots**.
 The **perfect balance of speed, weight, and precision** allows it to compete.

-HyperLine Robotics V3 will be competing in the **Robotics Championship 13th Edition**, taking place from **May 15 - 17, 2025**.
-This event serves as the test for its capabilities before the **InfoMatrix Final** the following week.
-Additionally, I will introduce an innovative **lightweight impeller-powered robot, HLR V4**, expected to reach **4605+mm/sec on average per lap**.
+HyperLine Robotics V3 competed in the **InfoMatrix World Final** where I won with it by over 2sec.

 ---